Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## A curated list of projects about Game Boy Camera and Game Boy Printer

 - **Are listed:** projects with a proof that they did something and/or with a very minimal level of explanation (and I'm very tolerant).
 Commercial devices are part of the game.
 - **Are not listed:** non primary sources (citations of citations with nothing original, typically blog articles, with some exceptions).
 Undocumented enough / unintelligible projects.
 Projects / items that cannot be reproduced / bought.
-Reddit / X posts in general as showing things without explanations has just zero value.
+Reddit / X posts in general as they have just zero added value.

 Some projets are yet listed in the [awesome-gbdev project](https://github.com/gbdev/awesome-gbdev), but most are not as this is a very niche topic here.